thecodeteam/community/code-of-conduct.md

 Disagreements, political or technical, happen all the time.
 Our community is no exception to the rule.
 The goal is not to avoid disagreements or differing views, but to resolve them constructively.
 You should turn to the community to seek advice and to resolve disagreements and, where possible, consult the team most directly involved.

 Think deeply before turning a disagreement into a public dispute.
 If a dispute cannot be avoided, request mediation, trying to resolve differences in a less highly-emotional medium.
-If you do feel that you or your work is being attacked, take your time to breathe through before writing heated replies.
+If you do feel that you or your work is being attacked, take your time to breathe before writing heated replies.
 Consider a 24-hour moratorium if emotional language is being used — a cooling off period is sometimes all that is needed.
 If you really want to go a different way, then we encourage you to publish your ideas and your work, so that it can be tried and tested.

 ## Thanks

-This document has been modified from the original which was written for the [Riak Community](https://github.com/basho-labs/the-riak-community) and heavily borrows from the [KDE community](https://www.kde.org/code-of-conduct/) and  [Rust](http://www.rust-lang.org/conduct.html).
+This document has been modified from the original, which was written for the [Riak Community](https://github.com/basho-labs/the-riak-community) and heavily borrows from the [KDE community](https://www.kde.org/code-of-conduct/) and  [Rust](http://www.rust-lang.org/conduct.html).
 We're also influenced by the works of [Geek Feminism](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), [the Ada Initiative](https://adainitiative.org/2014/02/howto-design-a-code-of-conduct-for-your-community/) and found some well-worded thoughts from [Django's guide](https://www.djangoproject.com/conduct/).